Detroit Lions: Radio

 The Lions' flagship radio station is WXYT-FM.
 Dan Miller does play-by-play, Lomas Brown does color commentary, and T. J. Lang is the sideline reporter.

 In 2015, the team announced that they were moving from WXYT-FM to WJR for the 2016 NFL season, ending a 20-year relationship with CBS Radio.
 The decision to part with WXYT was reportedly instigated by a demand by the team for the station to fire on-air personality Mike Valenti, who has had a history of making critical comments about the Lions during his drivetime show, as a condition of any future renewal.
 A CBS Radio spokesperson stated that their refusal was meant to maintain the station's integrity.

 The Lions' flagship station returned to WXYT-FM starting with the 2021 season.

 TV

 Preseason

 In 2015, WJBK took over from WXYZ-TV as the flagship station for Lions preseason games.
-In 2025, the announcers were Jason Benetti with play-by-play, T. J. Lang with color commentary, and Dannie Rogers with sideline reports.
-Games are produced by FanDuel Sports Network Detroit.
+In 2026, the announcers were Jason Benetti with play-by-play, T. J. Lang with color commentary, and Patti Cesarini with sideline reports.
+Jack Kizer filled in for Benetti during the first preseason game.